Job85/Restaurant-Inventory-App/README.md

 # The Restaurant Inventory App
 For this deliverable I will be creating a fullstack app.
-This app will be designed to Get ready to streamline your inventory process!
+It will be designed to create, edit, update or delete lists and product items at your whim.
+Get ready to streamline your inventory process!

 ## Features
 - Create, update & delete lists as well as individual items.
 All in real time